 The Duke of Cambridge has welcomed the inquiry into Princess Diana's BBC interview

-- Prince William has welcomed the new inquiry into his mother Princess Diana’s BBC panorama interview.
+- Prince William has welcomed the new inquiry into his mother Princess Diana (opens in new tab)’s BBC panorama interview.

 - A source now claims the prince will not rest in his quest to get justice for his late mother.

-- This royal news comes after it was revealed that Prince William ‘detests’ The Crown’s depiction of his parents.
+- This royal news (opens in new tab) comes after it was revealed that Prince William 'detests' The Crown's depiction of his parents (opens in new tab).

-Prince William, Duke of Cambridge will reportedly “not rest” until he sees justice achieved for his late mother, Princess Diana.
+Prince William (opens in new tab), Duke of Cambridge will reportedly "not rest" until he sees justice achieved for his late mother, Princess Diana.

-This comes after an investigation was launched into the shocking BBC interview with Martin Bashir in 1995 that led to a number of now infamous Princess Diana quotes.
+This comes after an investigation was launched into the shocking BBC interview with Martin Bashir in 1995 that led to a number of now infamous Princess Diana quotes (opens in new tab).
 An inquiry was launched after the BBC faced criticism over claims made by Diana’s brother Earl Spencer.

 What has Prince William’s uncle said about Princess Diana’s interview?